Tijion Esho

 Professor Dr. Tijion Esho (born 23 October 1981) is a British cosmetic doctor aesthetician, and television personality.
-He is the founder of the CULTSKIN and the resident cosmetic doctor on the E4 reality show Body Fixers.
+He is the founder of the CULTSKIN and was the resident cosmetic doctor on the E4 reality show Body Fixers.
 In April 2024, he was removed from the UK medical register following a General Medical Council decision, a matter which he is currently appealing while continuing his career in aesthetics and public education.

 Early and personal life

 Esho was born and grew up in North London and is of Nigerian descent.
-During his youth he attended Edmonton County Secondary School.
-In 2000, Esho started his education at Leicester Medical School, and graduated in 2005 with a Bachelor of Medicine (MBCHB).
+In 2000, Esho started to attend Leicester Medical School, and graduated in 2005 with a Bachelor of Medicine (MBCHB).
 In 2007, he completed his foundation year, and subsequently completed his MRCS, and junior (core training) surgical rotation training, before moving to the vocational training scheme (General Practice training scheme).

 Career

 Esho started his career at the NHS as a surgical trainee, completing his junior training before training as a GP, shortly after that he founded the Le Beau Ideal Lifestyle Clinic and then in 2013 "rebranded" to The ESHO clinic with locations in London and Newcastle upon Tyne.
 In early 2016, Esho launched Midas By Esho, a lip augmentation tool to help practitioners sculpt and position lips whilst making augmentations.
 Apart from the development of Midas, Esho has been involved in pioneering newly developed techniques and methods in laser skin rejuvenation, lip augmentation with the Nano Droplet technique, Cupid’s Bow Lift and leading a Botox revolution with Robot Botox.
 In autumn 2017, Esho launched the ESHO product range in collaboration with Brandon Truaxe's beauty company Deciem.
 He has also advocated for stricter UK legislation when it comes to safety protocols for cosmetic surgery.

 In March 2025, Esho was awarded Honorary Professor of Practice (HPoP) in Medical Aesthetics jointly by the International Association for Quality Assurance in Pre-Tertiary and Higher Education (QAHE) and Kennedy University, with the two bodies recognising his "dedication to patient safety, innovative treatments, and ethical practices [that] has set a benchmark in the industry".

 Also in 2025, Esho was named a winner of Queen Mary University of London SEED Award, which recognises students' contributions to their educational development.